mastanca/webtask-workshop/modules/local-execution.md

 # Local Execution

-Back in the [Hello CLI](hello-cli.md) module, we briefly mentioned that you can run webtasks locally using `wt serve`.
-That example was very simple, but it did not rely on 3rd party modules, secrets, or on accessing the storage APIs.
-In addition to running a task locally, you can also specify secrets and storage using JSON files.
-You'll see how in this section.
+Back in the [Hello CLI](hello-cli.md) module, we briefly mentioned that you could run webtasks locally using `wt serve`.
+That example was straightforward, but it did not rely on 3rd party modules, secrets, or on accessing the storage APIs.
+In addition to running a task locally, you can also specify secrets and storage using files.
+You will see how in this section.

 ## Fetch a Local Copy of WT6